Doctor of Acupuncture and Oriental Medicine (DAOM) Program

 DAOM Program Overview

 The Virginia University of Oriental Medicine’s Doctorate of Acupuncture and Oriental Medicine program will provide advanced training for the purpose of deepening an Acupuncture and Oriental Medicine practitioner’s existing knowledge and skills and broadening their competencies in core, specialty and clinical areas – in particular the areas of clinical assessment, diagnosis, and intervention.
-VUOM’s DAOM program will impart on its graduates a deepened ability to apply major acupuncture and/or Oriental medicine (AOM) related specialties and areas of concentrations.
+VUIM’s DAOM program will impart on its graduates a deepened ability to apply major acupuncture and/or Oriental medicine (AOM) related specialties and areas of concentrations.

 Students enrolled in this program are not currently eligible to participate in the Federal grant and loan programs based on ACAOM’s approval.

 - Program Length: 1260 hours / 8 quarters (or 2 years)

 - Didactic Hours: 600 / Clinical Hours 660 / Total Number of Credits: 93

 - Schedule: Modular-based.
 Once a month for 4 days, Thursday to Sunday